 A few reminders before using a VPN

 Of course, there are some concerns when using a VPN, and every internet user should be aware of these.
 For example, there is a theoretical possibility that internet service providers may end up blocking all the traffic that comes from VPNs.
-Now, if the internet service providers can throttle VPN traffic, then it will end up your plans of enjoying the web anonymously and with protection.
+Now, if the internet service providers can throttle VPN traffic through bypass data throttling, which is a legal practice that allows you to continually use a plan even with a data cap, then it will end up your plans of enjoying the web anonymously and with protection.
 This can be alarming, but keep in mind that this is remotely possible.
 This can be done, by this comes with a lot of business and technical baggage.
 There are hundreds of corporations and organizations that also rely on VPN, and throttling the traffic that comes from the VPN will be a huge problem for the service providers.

 There’s also the concern regarding questionable free VPNs that are available for download.
 According to some reports, these VPNs may contain malware and expose users, thus offering more problems than help.
 For this issue, internet users are advised to check out only the best and tested free VPNs in the market.
 There are a few highly-rated free VPNs that can protect you online and which can be helpful, now that net neutrality is dead.